#and ultimately wrong

 Tumblr media

-"Man they really know what you hate huh".
+"Man they really know what you hate huh."
 Being socially unaware literally plagues him, he knows, he knows it so well.

 It’s so quick that it’s almost hard to digest how literal and blatant Laios summoning his monster to crush all the people who’ve hurt him is.
-His literal go-to coping mechanism for comfort in his literal monster-induced emotionally intense nightmares, saving him by taking away the upsetting element (the humans)
+His literal go-to coping mechanism for comfort in his literal monster-induced emotionally intense nightmare, saving him by taking away the upsetting element (the humans)

 Tumblr media Tumblr media